avaliani/webapp-snapshot-java/README.md

 Webapp Snapshot Java
 ===========================

-This project provides infrastructure to leverage existing web page snapshotting service providers using Java.
-The web page snapshotting services snapshot the page after executing any Javascript to enable search engines / bots to parse the page (since bots / search engines don't execute javascript).
+This project contains a Java middleware implementation and a direct invocation api to leverage existing web page snapshotting service providers.
+The web page snapshotting services snapshot a web page after executing any Javascript to enable search engines / bots to parse the post-javascript rendered page (since bots / search engines don't execute javascript).
 This is helpful if you have a javascript web app (backbone, angular, emberjs, etc,).

 There are two parts to this code

-1. A filter that detects if a search-engine / bot is making a request and if so leverages the web page snapshotting service to return a response.
+1. Java middleware implemented by a servlet filter that detects if a search-engine / bot is making a request and if so leverages the web page snapshotting service to return a response.
 2. An api to explicitly snapshot your web pages.

 The code is based upon https://github.com/greengerong/prerender-java.
 The ways it deviates from that project are: